How will LCC notify me of an emergency situation?

 Public Address Systems

 - Downtown and West campuses - The College utilizes Siemens’ fire system, which includes a public address (PA) feature.
-The public address system is accessible to the LCC Department of Public Safety.
-The DPS dispatcher is able to send an “all-campus” PA announcement to the West and Downtown campuses separately or simultaneously.
+The public address system is accessible to the LCC Police Department.
+The LCC PD dispatcher is able to send an “all-campus” PA announcement to the West and Downtown campuses separately or simultaneously.
 It is also possible to use the PA system to separately address individual buildings in the Downtown Campus.
 The PA system also automatically announces a prerecorded evacuation message whenever the fire alarm is activated.
 The evacuation message can be overridden by the DPS dispatch with a live PA announcement when needed.

 - The Downtown Campus has an outdoor bell tower with PA announcement capabilities.